 - The flashings that usually channel water away from the property

 That last one shows just how powerful this surge of high-pressure air can be.

-Moreover, the building doesn’t require any structural weaknesses for this to occur.
-A building that’s completely untouched by the wind may still experience water ingress.
+Moreover, the building does not require any structural weaknesses for this to occur.
+A building that is completely untouched by the wind may still experience water ingress.
 The same goes for closed and sealed windows and doors.

 As a result, many argue that building regulations must now include some sort of protection against ingress.
 Currently, none exist.
 Many manufacturers focus primarily on meeting existing standards.
-They don’t design specifically to guard against water ingress.
+They do not design specifically to guard against water ingress.
 Wind resistance takes priority.